Koha-Community/kohadocs/source/patrons.rst

 -  Writeoff a single fine

    -  Click "Writeoff" next to the fine you wish to writeoff.

+   -  A confirmation box will appear to specify a total amount to writeoff.
+      This box allows a partial writeoff of fines.

    -  The fine will be removed from outstanding fines, and displayed as written off.